Sage/ez-streams/src/node-wrappers.md

   creates the wrapper.
   `requestListener` is called as `requestListener(request, response, _)` where `request` and `response` are wrappers around `http.ServerRequest` and `http.ServerResponse`.
   A fresh empty global context is set before every call to `requestListener`.
-See [streamline/lib/globals](../../globals.md).
+See [Global context API](https://github.com/Sage/streamline-runtime/blob/master/index.md).
 * `server.listen(_, port[, host])`
 * `server.listen(_, path)`
   (same as `http.Server`)